Skip to content

 }

 Flink SQL statements can be deployed using the confluent_flink_statement resource.
 See the Flink Statement Resource Documentation.
+We recommend to separate the deployment from the infrastructure but reference the terraform state from to get definitions from already deployed resources.

 Single Compute Pool Configuration